NJ State Senator Joe Vitale (D-Middlesex) has introduced two bills into the New Jersey State Senate focused on medical cannabis affordability.

 Homegrow and Medical Cannabis Affordability

-While homegrow cannabis has been presented by advocates as a solution to the issue of medical cannabis affordability, Vitale said he has not decided whether to support it yet.
+Advocates have presented homegrow cannabis as a solution to the issue of medical cannabis affordability.
+But Vitale said he has not decided whether to support it yet.
 He noted he is listening to advocates make their points.

 “So I will wait and see,” he said.

-Vitale is concerned a homegrow program would be abused, whereby those who are not medical cannabis patients would grow for recreational purposes.
+Vitale is concerned a homegrow program would be abused.
+He thinks those who are not medical cannabis patients would grow for recreational purposes.
 He is also concerned some would sell excess cannabis in the underground market.

-Vitale believes it could mean fewer patients buying medical cannabis while existing dispensaries would be tempted to cater to adult-use consumers.
+Vitale believes it could mean fewer patients buying medical cannabis.
+Then existing dispensaries would be tempted to cater to adult-use consumers.

 “There would have to be some kind of validation,” he said.